Homeschooling in The Pines

 STEM Programs for Homeschool Students

 Robotics ProgramsHands-on opportunities to explore engineering, programming, teamwork, and problem-solving.
-Swift Robotics
+Swift Robotics also a great place to have a birthday party!

 Moore County Airport ProgramsEducational aviation experiences introducing students to aerospace, aviation careers, and STEM learning.
 Young Eagles